 When Development mode is enabled, caching is also automatically set to Off.

 Caching of static files is the preferred and default setting.
-In this mode, elements like images, JavaScript files, and style sheets are cached according to the headers provided by your web application, or by the Servebolt standard setup.
+In this mode, elements such as images, JavaScript files, and style sheets are cached according to the headers provided by your web application or the Servebolt standard setup.

-The Servebolt standard setup is tuned for good performance and a fairly high level of convenience for the developer.
+The Servebolt standard setup is optimised for good performance and a high level of developer convenience.
 Caching of static elements reduces the load on the back-end web server and speeds up the loading of web pages.

 The period of time an element is cached for varies on an HTTP response code basis: